Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap

 \subsection{Lessons Learned}

-Our investigation into the "Semantic Trap" provides critical insights for the future of LLM-based vulnerability detection.
+Our investigation into the ``Semantic Trap" provides critical insights for the future of LLM-based vulnerability detection.
 We summarize the key lessons as follows:

-\textbf{Fine-tuning is not a Panacea for Logic Comprehension.} The most significant finding of this study is that improving performance metrics through fine-tuning does not necessarily equate to a deeper understanding of vulnerability root cause.
-As demonstrated across RQ1 to RQ3, while fine-tuned models achieve high accuracy on standard benchmarks, they primarily learn to associate specific "functional patterns" (token distributions) with labels, rather than capturing the underlying security flaws.
-This suggests that the current fine-tuning paradigm may be inadvertently training models to be "sophisticated pattern matchers" rather than "logical reasoners."
-Therefore, researchers should be cautious of high accuracy scores, as they may mask a fundamental inability to distinguish between a vulnerability and its semantically similar but safe counterpart.
+\textbf{Fine-tuning is not a Panacea for Logic Comprehension.} A central observation of this study is that improving performance metrics through fine-tuning does not necessarily equate to a deeper understanding of vulnerability root causes.
+As demonstrated in RQ1, fine-tuned models can achieve deceptively high accuracy on traditional V2N settings but exhibit substantial robustness degradation under minor semantic-preserving data augmentations.
+Furthermore, our failure analysis in RQ3 shows that even when models are forced to generate step-by-step reasoning, they frequently fall back on patterns consistent with heuristic matching, hallucinating API behaviors (C2) or misapplying vulnerability definitions (C5).
+This suggests that the current fine-tuning paradigm inadvertently trains models to behave as ``sophisticated pattern matchers'' rather than ``logical reasoners.''
+Therefore, researchers should be cautious of high accuracy scores on standard benchmarks, as they may mask limited comprehension of security-critical logic.